MahmoudElbokl/MahmoudElbokl/README.md

 - Experience with Facebook and Apple auth APIs.
 - Experience with bug fixing and improving application performance.
 - Outstanding debugging and refactoring skills.
-- Familiarity with unit testing.
+- Familiarity with unit, widget and integration testing.
+- Experience with CI/CD.
 - Familiarity with App store, Play store and App galary store submission.
 - Familiarity with code versioning tools.